- 2 Weeks

-- Accommodation: : During your time on the project you will be staying at the volunteer house, located close to the three major harbours from where the whale watching boats launch, with your fellow volunteers and research staff.
+- Accommodation: : During your time on the project you will be staying at the volunteer house which has been recently rennovated and is located close to the three major harbours from where the whale watching boats launch, with your fellow volunteers and research staff.
 This house also acts as the field base for conservation efforts so you’ll spend the majority of your work time here when not out on the boats analysing data collected from the morning’s survey.
 Within the house there is a large living room and balcony for you to relax on after a busy day in the field, an open kitchen with all the facilities you’ll need to cook up a feast.
-You’ll sleep in bunk beds in one of the volunteer bedrooms with the other volunteers.
+You’ll sleep in bunk beds in one of the volunteer bedrooms with the other coordinators.
 As well as sleeping, the bedrooms can also be used to relax in after the long hours spent at sea and working on dolphin data.
 If you decide to venture out the house in your spare time, everything you’ll need is a short walk or bus ride away, including the harbour, supermarkets, bars, restaurants and banks.

 - Training: All volunteers setting out on an adventure with us receive pre-departure training to help you prepare for the experience ahead.
 This training covers all the areas you need to think about before you pack your bags.
 It gives you time to focus and prioritise, and provides you with the knowledge and information you need in order to have a safe, fulfilling and enjoyable adventure.
 On arrival at your project you will also receive orientation training which will help you to better understand the local culture and support you as you find your way around this new country.
 On your return we will also support you as you readapt to life back home.
 We encourage you to keep in contact with us and consider opportunities for you to stay connected to the work you have been part of with Agapé.
 In addition to all of this training you will also receive a comprehensive welcome pack full of useful information on your project, the country and the culture, as well as detailed safety and communication lists.